Bedford, Pennsylvania: Geography

-Bedford is located in the center of Bedford County at (40.016361, −78.504071).
-It is completely surrounded by Bedford Township.
+Bedford is completely surrounded by Bedford Township.

+The Raystown Branch of the Juniata River, a tributary of the Susquehanna River, flows west to east through the center of Bedford.
 The borough is accessible from Exit 146 of the Pennsylvania Turnpike at the midpoint between Harrisburg and Pittsburgh.
 U.S. Route 220 is a four-lane north-south highway that bypasses Bedford to the west and becomes Interstate 99 just north of town where it crosses the Pennsylvania Turnpike.
 US-220 Business passes through the center of Bedford as Richard Street.
-The Raystown Branch of the Juniata River, a tributary of the Susquehanna River, flows west to east through the center of Bedford.

 According to the United States Census Bureau, the borough has a total area of 2.88 km2, of which 0.07 sqkm, or 2.51%, is water.

 Events

 A Fall Foliage Festival is held in the beginning of October on the first two weekends of the month.
 The celebration stretches from Penn Street, down Juliana Street, to the park by the Fort Bedford Museum.
 The event includes many vendors, touring of the fort, the Children's Theater, pony rides, and an antique car show.
 There is also a crowning of a Fall Foliage Queen every year.
 This program lasts for about four months where nominees from all of the high schools in the area compete and participate in various events in hopes of winning the scholarship money.
 Each year there are three winners who each receive scholarship money to help with their future endeavors.

 The Bedford County Fair takes place annually in July or August.
 Alongside a classic midway of rides, games, and food vendors are a multitude of 4-H-sponsored events (including animal shows and livestock auctions), automobile racing, demolition derbies, and a petting zoo.
 The automobile racing and demolition derbies take place at the Bedford Fairgrounds Speedway, adjacent to the remainder of the Fair.